Where can I go for surveying advice?

 If you are going through the immigration process (https://www.immigration.govt.nz/) you may get a request to provide ‘Evidence of [your] overseas degree approved by NZIS (now called S+SNZ)’ and/or proof of a membership/professional association with us.

 We accept Overseas membership applications and will provide evidence of membership if this required.
-Once the person is living in NZ they can upgrade to a full membership.
 More information is available at https://www.surveyspatialnz.org/join_now.